19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 ### Inmates deemed to be in legal custody

-40\.—(1) Every inmate shall be deemed to be in the legal custody of the approved institution in which he is for the time being detained.
+40\.—(1) Every inmate shall be deemed to be in the legal custody of the approved institution or community rehabilitation centre in which he is for the time being detained.

-[28/79]
+[Act 30 of 2012 wef 28/04/2014]

 (2) An inmate shall be deemed to be in legal custody —

-(a) while he is confined in, or is being taken to or from, an approved institution;
+(a) while he is confined in, or is being taken to or from, an approved institution or a community rehabilitation centre;

-(b) while he is for any other reason outside an approved institution in the custody or under the control of an officer of the approved institution; or
+(b) while he is for any other reason outside an approved institution or a community rehabilitation centre and in the custody or under the control of an officer of the approved institution or community rehabilitation centre; or

 (c) while he is being taken to any place to which he is required or authorised under this Act to be taken, or is kept in custody in pursuance of any such requirement or authorisation.

-[28/79]
+[Act 30 of 2012 wef 28/04/2014]

 ## PART V